jeirix/UnrealEngine5VLC/README.md

 **IMPORTANT**: Please note that this repository contains pre-compiled binaries for libvlc and its plug-ins, which are licensed under LGPL.
-This means that you cannot create monolithic builds of your game without violating LGPL, the UE4 EULA or both.
+This means that you cannot create monolithic builds of your game without violating LGPL, the UE EULA or both.
 The libvlc libraries must remain dynamic libraries that are bound at run-time - static linking is not allowed - and the licensing related files in */ThirdParty/vlc* must be retained.